Migrant Clinicians Network

-Migrant Clinicians Network (MCN) is a non-profit organization dedicated to health justice for the mobile poor and the creation of practical solutions at the intersection of vulnerability, migration, and health.
+Migrant Clinicians Network (MCN) is a non-profit organization dedicated to health justice and the creation of practical solutions at the intersection of vulnerability, migration, and health.
 It is headquartered in Austin, Texas with supporting offices in California, Maryland, and Puerto Rico.
 MCN engages in research, develops tools and resources, and advocates for migrants and underserved populations and the clinicians who serve them.
 MCN's goal is to improve health care for migrants by providing support, technical assistance, and professional development to clinicians at Federally Qualified Health Centers and other health care delivery sites, in order to ensure “quality health care that increases access and reduces disparities.”
 In 2019, MCN accounted for over 31,000 technical assistance encounters, 267 health center site visits, and 1,069 trained clinicians.
 MCN has 53 full-time and part-time staff members, with many of them being bilingual.
 MCN is featured as a Top Rated Non-Profit based on user reviews at Great Nonprofits as of 2021.

 MCN is featured as a Top Rated Non-Profit based on user reviews at Great Nonprofits.
 Migrant Clinicians Network also received a platinum transparency award from GuideStar.
 In 2022, MCN received its largest gift yet: five million dollars from philanthropist and writer MacKenzie Scott.